miszalinski/working-with-me/README.md

 ---

-## 🧭 How I Define Team Success

-We’re succeeding when:
-- We ship reliable, high-quality work that improves customer outcomes
-- Engineers grow and feel psychologically safe
-- Stakeholders trust our delivery and communication
-- We’re proud of *how* we build, not just *what* we ship

----

 ## 🪞 How to Give Me Feedback

 I genuinely want it - here’s what helps:

-- **Specific > vague** → “Yesterday in stand-up…” beats “You don’t listen”
+- **Specific > vague** → "Yesterday in stand-up…" beats "You don’t listen"
 - **Timely > batched** → don’t wait for 1:1s
 - **Private > public** → but I can handle public if needed
-- **Impact-framed** → “When you do X, I feel Y” helps me adjust
+- **Impact-framed** → "When you do X, I feel Y" helps me adjust

 Recent feedback:
-> “You say ‘let me think about it’ a lot - it feels like indecision.”
+> "You say ‘let me think about it’ a lot - it feels like indecision."
 They were right - I now explain *why* I need time before deciding.

 ---